 Even as the CFC raises less, data suggests that promotion still helps many charities in the CFC

-With CFC donations declining sharply this decade, especially the past two years, many charities are wondering if it still makes sense to invest in reaching out to CFC donors.
+With CFC donations down significantly since 2017, many charities are wondering if it still makes sense to invest in reaching out to CFC donors.

 Fortunately, starting in 2009, data about how much individual charities raise in the CFC has been public, through the annual reports of the Workplace Giving Alliance, a group of CFC federations.
 Anyone can go to these reports to see how their charity has done over the years compared to other national/international charities.